Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Outcome Description

 Apology To accept accountability, acknowledge harm and restore a relationship with an individual, campus and/or college.
+Requires all involved being supported in the process to cause on further harm.

 Loss of access Access may affect full participation in campus life but not make it impossible to complete academic requirements.
 For example, the ability to be on campus other than for scheduled classes.

-Removal from Housing.
-Conditions for readmission to on-campus housing may also be specified.
+Removal from housing Conditions for readmission to on-campus housing may also be specified.

 Suspension Suspension from the institution for a period of 1 day up to and including one term from the date of incident.
 The Responding Student will not be permitted to register for courses or apply to a new program during suspension and will retain none of the privileges accorded to students.